 1. Turn the throttle grip to the slow position.

-- 1. Throttle grip

-- 2. Shift lever

-- 3. Main switch key

-- 1. Turn the throttle grip to the slow position.

-- 2. Put the shift lever in the Neutral position.
+- 1. Throttle grip - 2.
+Put the shift lever in the Neutral position.

 Run the engine for 2-3 minutes at idling speed for cooling down if it has been running at full speed.